 Romans were now in control again.

-Jerusalem was attacked by Rome because Israel as conquered state rebelled.
+Jerusalem was attacked by Rome because Israel as a conquered state rebelled.

 This happened after most of the New Testament had been written.